apache/cassandra-gocql-driver/README.md

 Package gocql implements a fast and robust Cassandra client for the Go programming language.

 **Attention:** This package is currently actively developed and the API may change in the future.
+The old "datbase/sql" based package is now called [gocqldriver](https://github.com/tux21b/gocqldriver) and is no longer maintained.

 Installation
 ------------